Frozen Shoulder Treatment aka Adhesive Capsulitis

 Strengthening a muscle does not reduce adhesion!

 Stretching a muscle does not reduce adhesion!

-The only way to reduce adhesion is to physical break it up by hand or with instruments.
+The only way to reduce adhesion is to physical manipulate the tissues by hand or with instrument-assisted soft tissue mobilization (IASTM).
 Traditional treatments for frozen shoulder are Manipulation Under Anesthesia (in which the shoulder is forced to move and adhesions are broken), and shoulder arthroscopy (in which pencil-sized instruments cut through tight portions of the joint capsule to break adhesions).